"Death hath no sting. NERF, however, is very painful."

 The game has had plenty of both kinds of changes since the launch.
 In particular, physical classes tend to receive nerfs fairly often, although it's arguably the wrong way to address the balance issue — the real problem is that physical stats scale far better than magical stats.

 The prime example is Agility versus Intellect.
-Agility improves damage for rogues, hunters, and feral druids, critical hit chance, and pretty much every physical defensive attribute.
+Agility improves damage for rogues, hunters, feral druids, and enhancement shaman, critical hit chance, and pretty much every physical defensive attribute.
 Intelligence only increases mana and spell critical hit chance (at a much lower rate).
 Strength also being a strong attribute for Death Knights' parry also doesn't help matters.

 Individual Cycles tend to be seen too.
 Spell functionality changes are common as one class becomes too dominate or one style becomes the one true style to play.
 It gets very strange when spells get nerfed for being too powerful but come back at a higher level.
 Sleep becomes a huge example as in Beta it was the end all be all Mez before being removed for being too powerful and was put back in the game a few years later.

-With every expansion — Burning Crusade, Wrath of the Lich King, and Cataclysm — each class in the game (and in fact some basic game mechanics) gets a complete overhaul, in preparation for the raising of the level cap.
+With every expansion, each class in the game (and in fact some basic game mechanics) gets a complete overhaul, in preparation for the raising of the level cap.
 The developers try to balance these newly-changed classes on their Beta realms, but these Beta servers just don't have enough players to get a broad statistical sample.
-As a result, when the overhauls do go live, there is at first a great class imbalance (e.g. retribution paladins in 3.0, fire mages in 4.0), followed quickly by a flurry of Nerfs, followed slowly by occasional buffs here and there until the game settles down.
+As a result, when the overhauls do go live, there is at first a great class imbalance (e.g. retribution paladins in 3.0, fire mages in 4.0), followed quickly by a flurry of nerfs, followed slowly by occasional buffs here and there until the game settles down.

-An odd case of a percieved-nerf-that-was-actually-a-buff, Shadow priests in 4.2 had their damage tweaked where direct damage spells were buffed by 12% and damage-over-time spells were reduced 12%.
-To the uneducated who assume shadow priests are wannabe affliction warlocks, it was assumed that shadow had lost it's teeth.
+An odd case of a perceived-nerf-that-was-actually-a-buff, shadow priests in 4.2 had their damage tweaked where direct damage spells were buffed by 12% and damage-over-time spells were reduced 12%.
+To the uneducated who assume shadow priests are wannabe affliction warlocks, it was assumed that shadow had lost its teeth.
 However, with the addition of Dark Archangel and stacking max shadow orbs implemented at the start of Cataclysm, direct damage spells grew in power exponentially with their buff while dots were nerfed linearly.
 Now, shadow priests can compete with other top-graded dps like hunters and mages.

 Kingdom of Loathing has had nerfings, as with any game of its type, but it also makes fun of the concept with the "foam dart" item, which can be used on any player to give them the "Nerf'd" condition.
 The condition prints messages that makes it sound like you're doing less damage and getting less item drops, but it doesn't in fact actually do anything.